Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

-Preferential certificate of Origin.
+Preferential Certificate of Origin.
 This certificate is required when there is a free trade agreement between exporting and importing countries.
 For instance, these would be exports between the USA, Canada, and Mexico.

-Non-Preferential certificate of Origin.
+Non-Preferential Certificate of Origin.
 This type makes up the majority of all CO documents and helps to identify the origin of the internationally shipped goods.
 Unlike the preferential one, this relates to the rest of the countries that do not have free trade agreements between them.

-A Certificate of Origin can have paper-based and digital formats, both of which have to be approved by the chamber of commerce of customs authority.
+A Certificate of Origin can have paper-based and digital formats, both of which have to be approved by the chamber of commerce or customs authority.
 For the electronic version, you can submit the needed documentation online and get the stamp from the chamber of commerce on your certificate.

-Certificate of Origin template, Source: Hloom
+Certificate of Origin template.
+Source: Hloom

 Certificate of Origin template.
-There are multiple websites where you can get a free template of CO like Hloom, TemplateLab, etc. They provide a list of CO samples so you can choose the most suitable one and download it directly on your browser in txt format.
+There are multiple websites where you can get a free template of CO like Hloom, TemplateLAB, etc. They provide a list of CO samples so you can choose the most suitable one and download it directly on your browser in txt format.

 Certificate of Insurance (COI)

 Certificate of Insurance (also known as Cargo Insurance Certificate or Insurance Certificate) is an export document issued by the insurer to the exporter that names the type and amount of insurance coverage for the shipped cargo.

 Why does an exporter (it can also be an importer) need a certificate of insurance?
 COI is used as a guarantee that in case the goods are lost or damaged, they will be covered.
 This way, as a shipper or a consignee, you can protect your goods from theft, physical damage, risk exposure, and avoid financial expenses.